Updated: 14 July 2020 – we’ll update this article with information as it comes in.

 Make sure you keep records of all absences and statutory sick pay payments due to Covid-19 (this is good practice for your business for any sickness, at any time).

 Read more about statutory sick pay.

-The Chancellor's Self-Employed Income Support Scheme (SEISS) pays you 80 per cent of your average trading profits over the last three years, or up to £2,500 a month.
+The first Self-Employment Income Support Scheme (SEISS) grant pays 80 per cent of three months' average monthly trading profits over the last three years, capped at £7,500.
 Members of partnerships are also eligible for this support.

 For the purposes of SEISS, your average trading profit will be your total trading profits or losses for tax years 2016-17 + 2017-18 + 2018-19 divided by three.